Healthlane-Technologies/Zango/deploy/readme.md

 This guide outlines the steps to create and develop Zelthy projects without the need for local installations.

-# Develop
+# Installing Zelthy with Docker

 ## Prerequisites

-Make sure you have Docker and Docker Compose installed on your machine.
-If not, you can follow the installation instructions for [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
+To begin using Zelthy through Docker installation, ensure that Docker and Docker Compose are installed on your machine.
+If not, follow the installation instructions for [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

 ## Steps